 Looking to make mac and cheese healthy?
-Grab these 7 hacks to making healthier mac and cheese and serve it up tonight without the guilt.
-These kid friendly dinner hacks will food even a picky eater.
-No more fighting with your kids and explaining why they can’t have mac and cheese for dinner tonight – with these tips you could have healthy macaroni and cheese every night and never have the same thing twice.
+Grab these 7 hacks and serve it up tonight without the guilt.
+With these tips you could have healthy macaroni and cheese every night and never have the same thing twice.

 With this in mind, I’ve been looking for ways to make mac and cheese healthy.
 Both of my boys can inhale a single box of boxed macaroni and cheese in one sitting, and when I make it from scratch they put down even more.

-Here are some genius ways to make mac and cheese healthy so that you can confidently serve dinner without the drama or guilt.
+Here are some genius ways to make macaroni and cheese healthy so that you can confidently serve dinner without the drama or guilt.

 Try subbing some of the cheese with cottage cheese.
 So if your favorite recipe calls for 2 cups of shredded cheese, sub .5 -1 cup with cottage cheese, which has less fat and more protein to increase the nutritional value.